ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 For instance, a statement of preferences might indicate that the use of an asset is disallowed for AI Training.
-If arrangements, such as legal agreements, exist that explicitly permit the use of that asset, those arrangements likely apply despite the existance of machine-readable statements of preference, unless the terms of the arrangement explicitly say otherwise.
+If arrangements, such as legal agreements, exist that explicitly permit the use of that asset, those arrangements likely apply despite the existence of machine-readable statements of preference, unless the terms of the arrangement explicitly say otherwise.